hugeen/BurstJS/README.md

 * Using the latest **HTML5** technologies, such as *WebGL*, *WebWorkers*, *WebSockets*
 * *Open-Source*, *Modular* and *Hackable*

-## Walkthrough

 Here we go!
-But first, tell me who are you, why are you here?
+Tell me who are you, why are you here?

 * [I would like to learn programming by doing my first video game](#build-your-first-game)
 * [I am a developer and I want a serious alternative to existing games engines](#the-burstjs-approach-compared-to-other-game-engines)